balderdashy/sails-docs/reference/Assets.md

 ##### sails-linker

 > Automatically inject <script> tags for javascript files and <link> tags for css files.
 Also automatically links an output file containing precompiled templates using a <script> tag.
+A much more detailed description of this task can be found [here](https://github.com/balderdashy/sails-generate-frontend/blob/master/docs/overview.md#a-litte-bit-more-about-sails-linking).

 > [usage docs](https://github.com/Zolmeister/grunt-sails-linker)